Sunkoshi Gurkha Security

 Human Judgment

-Technology cannot interpret intent or emotion.
-Guards can assess behavior, context, and subtle cues, making decisions that prevent incidents before they occur.
+• Guards assess behavior, context, and subtle cues to prevent incidents before they occur.

 Operational Continuity